 - De Dakkas is built on the roof of the Kamp parking garage in the center of Haarlem.
 You can sit inside, in a real greenhouse, among lots of greenery, or outside on the roof with a view of the center of Haarlem.
 A sustainable concept that has been created entirely through crowdfunding.
 There are movie nights and cool exhibitions by Haarlem photographers.

-- You’ll eat the most delicious fish dishes at Fishbar Monk.
+- You’ll eat delicious fish dishes at Fishbar Monk.
 All dishes are to share, so you can taste as much as possible.
 There are also many matching wines and bubbles.
-A place to really look forward to!

 - Mica is a popular coffee hotspot.
-Of course to drink delicious coffee, but in my case also lovely teas and cakes ( because I don’t drink coffee).
 Inside you will find a simple but cozy design, consisting of a few tables.
 Outside you can take a seat on the bench.
-It’s a great place for any time of the day.

 - Wanna get some beach vibes in the city?
-Check out the Haarlem City beach: stadstrand de Oerkap, a very laid-back and nice beach restaurant, located at the Spaarne river.
+Check out the Haarlem City beach: de Oerkap, located at the Spaarne river.
 The menu is simple and includes sandwiches, pizzas, snacks and bowls.

-- Restaurant Parck is a place I recently discovered and would go back to again because of the beautiful location at the park, the nice interior and the delicious fresh sandwiches.
+- Restaurant Parck is a place I recently discovered and would love to come back because of its nice location at the park and delicious fresh sandwiches.

 Haarlem tips | Dinner & drinks in a former church

 Looking for a dinner or drink at a special location?
 In Haarlem you can dine in a former church: De Jopenkerk.
 The church is now a grand café and brewery with countless beers to taste.
 You can choose a place on the terrace outside or take a seat in the former church itself.